Public Art Program

 Each annual sculpture exhibit has a wonderful array of artwork that addresses these goals and helps create a more vibrant area in the center of our city.
 This exhibit is made possible in part by the City of Round Rock, Texas Society of Sculptors, Round Rock Arts and the City of Round Rock Parks department for expert installation of the work.
 Over fifty art sculptures are on loan from regional artists and installed on the Downtown, Prete and Centennial Plazas and at Chisholm Trail Park.
 These diverse pieces are on loan from the artists for at least one year, while other pieces, gifted by artists, call Round Rock home permanently.

-Our other public art offerings, which you can enjoy in our historic downtown, include our banner murals, signal box mini murals, and our City Council Chamber gallery exhibits.
+In addition to public art sculptures, our public art program also includes banner murals and signal box mini murals, as well as our City Council Chamber gallery exhibits.

 The Chisholm Trail Crossing is located at 500 Chisholm Trail Road in Round Rock.
 Two Texas artists’ works are featured at this location, Jim Thomas and Antonio Muñoz.